Advanced Microencapsulation Technology Enables Pharmachem to Increase Stability of Probiotics, Develop New Delivery Forms

 Pharmachem has the exclusive distribution rights in North American markets for the entire line of probiotic products with supporting technologies and clinical studies from Probiotical.
 The agreement includes sales of probiotic strains as well as proprietary formulations for the dietary supplement, nutraceutical, functional food and beverage industries.
 The agreement also calls for the two companies to collaborate on the development, manufacture and marketing of innovative probiotic products in advanced delivery forms throughout North America.

-Pharmachem Laboratories, Inc., Kearny, NJ, is a global manufacturer and supplier of high-quality specialty and branded ingredients, as well as advanced process services, to the nutrition industry.
+Pharmachem Laboratories, LLC, Kearny, NJ, is a global manufacturer and supplier of high-quality specialty and branded ingredients, as well as advanced process services, to the nutrition industry.
 Founded in 1978, the company has achieved NOP-Certified organic processor status, and operates cGMP-approved facilities throughout North America.
 For further information call 800-526-0609, 201-246-1000 (outside the U.S.) or visit www.pharmachemlabs.com.